arabbitplays/Zettelkasten/🔴Fleeting/Eclipse Modeling Framework.md

 - Handwritten code can be added
 	- when the @generated annotion is removed, the method is not regenerated on changes

+### Xtend and Xpand

+- Xtend is a general purpose language that i stran

 ---

 Origin: